ffrank/puppet-mgmtgraph/README.md

 This means that testing the sync state of such a resource requires `mgmt` to launch a `puppet yamlresource` process.
 If that reports a change in `noop` mode, another `puppet yamlresource` is launched to perform the sync.

+In [conservative mode](#conservative-mode), this technique is also applied to resources that are generally translatable, but raise warnings about specific parameters or values.

 ## Compatibility